 (c) Waiver of Right to Trial by Jury.
 Each of the parties hereby irrevocably waives any and all right to a trial by jury with respect to any legal proceeding arising out of or relating to this Agreement or any Transaction

-8. Confirmations for Foreign Exchange Transactions
+8. Confirmations for Foreign Exchange or Currency Option Transactions

 With effect from the date hereof, any FX Transaction or Currency Option (as defined in the 1998 FX and Currency Option Definitions, as published by the International Swaps and Derivatives Association, Inc., the Emerging Markets Traders Association and The Foreign Exchange Committee (the "FX Definitions")) which the parties may enter or may have entered into prior to the date hereof, in respect of which the Confirmation fails by its terms expressly to exclude the application of this Agreement, shall (to the extent not otherwise provided for in this Agreement) be deemed to incorporate the terms of and shall be governed by and be subject to this Agreement (in substitution for any existing terms, if any, whether express or implied) and, for the purposes hereof, shall be deemed to be a Transaction.